bteapot/Server/Sources/Server/Server.docc/Extensions/Server/Server.md

 ## Creating a Server object

-`Server`'s initialization takes one parameter: reactive property with ``Config`` values.
+`Server`'s initialization takes one parameter: reactive property with ``Config-swift.struct`` values.
 Each value of this property will be used to configure a new `URLSession` and all further requests it processes.
 Subsequent changes to the value of this property will cancel all ongoing requests and invalidate current `URLSession`.

 For simple cases this property can be immutable, resulting in a single `Server`'s lifecycle: